2025 North Carolina Sports Network

 “I’ve had time to reflect since the season ended, and I’ve come to the realization that there is no better place for me to continue my basketball journey than here at Stanford,” Raynaud said.
 “I am excited to play for Kyle Smith, to earn my degree from Stanford, and to lead this team on The Farm.”

-So far, Raynaud has been the lifeblood of Smith’s inaugural Stanford team and the Cardinal’s first season in the ACC.
-The 7-foot-1 center leads the league in points per game (20.5) and rebounds per game (11.5).
-If that level of dominance continues, he is virtually assured of landing a spot on the All-ACC first team come March.
+Raynaud has been the lifeblood of Smith’s inaugural Stanford team during the Cardinal’s first season in the ACC.
+The 7-foot-1 center leads the league in points per game (19.9) and rebounds per game (11.5) and is virtually assured of a spot on the All-ACC first team come March.

-In ACC play, Stanford has claimed wins over some of the lower-rated teams in the conference, such as Virginia Tech, Virginia and California.
-However, it also has lost by double-figures to NCAA Tournament hopefuls Clemson, Pittsburgh and Wake Forest.
+In ACC play, Stanford has claimed wins over most of the bottom-half teams in the conference, such as Cal, Miami, NC State, Syracuse, Virginia and Virginia Tech.
+However, it also has lost by double-figures to NCAA Tournament hopefuls Clemson, Pitt, SMU and Wake Forest.

-Much of Stanford’s struggle has been because Raynaud has not had a lot of help.
+Most of Stanford’s struggles have come when Raynaud has not had a lot of help.

 Blakes, for instance, averaged only 1.8 points at Duke in 2023-24.
-Yet his defense earned him a starting role at Stanford, and he has found ways to be an offensive threat, too.
+His high-level defense initially earned him a starting role at Stanford, and he has found ways to be a better-than-expected offensive threat, too.

-As most of Smith’s roster is developing, his best player — Raynaud — is still searching for a winning season for the first time in his college career.
+While much of Smith’s roster is developing, his best player — Raynaud — appears poised for the first and only winning season of his four-year college career.

 2024-25 Stanford Cardinal